matomo-org/matomo-sdk-android/README.md

 When there is more than one event in queue, dispatch is done using a POST request with JSON data (Bulktracking).

-Those JSON datas may be dispatched using a Gzipped output.
-This may be set at app init time as this :
+JSON datas may be dispatched using a Gzipped output.
+This may be set at app init time as follows :

 ```java